TeamDiopside/docs/separated-leaves/biomes-and-structures.md

 }
 ```

-This way, all leaves in custom biomes of the namespace will work correctly
+This way, all leaves in custom biomes of the namespace will work correctly.

+If you wish to blacklist a biome, you can add it to the tag `data/separated_leaves/tags/worldgen/biome/allow_mismatched_leaves.json`.

 +++ 2.5.0